 For detailed information about the elements and attributes that can appear in a RestResources.xml file, refer to the REST Resources XML Reference.
 The REST Resources XML Reference is installed with Essentials, in the Docs folder.
 In the default installation, the Docs folder is here:

 '''

 C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\Docs

 '''

-You can also configure custom properties for custom REST endpoints and you can place constraints on the objects that a parameterized REST endpoint is permitted to operate on.
-To configure constraints on a parameter, you will add a Parameter element to the RestResources.xml file and specify the constraints in the Parameter element's Constraint and UseRegularExpression attributes.
+You can configure custom properties for custom REST endpoints and you can place constraints on the objects that a parameterized REST endpoint is permitted to operate on.